 The Project has been substantially delayed due mainly to the COVID19 pandemic, and its effects on South Pole logistics.
-As a result, the project's cost and schedule is being updated according to new logistics assumptions as provided by NSF/AIL in February 2022.
-Given these new assumptions and internal delays due to COVID, the Project has completed a full bottom-up replanning exercise to support the rebaselined cost and schedule.
+As a result, NSF is planning a rebaselining review of the project in March, 2022, once the logistics capacities are better known.
+In parallel, the Project plans to complete a full bottom up recosting exercise to support the rebaselined cost and schedule.
 By following the assumptions and guidelines in this document, we ensure that the project schedule, cost methodology, and calculated uncertainties are uniform throughout the project during this effort.